G.I. coffeehouses: The Oleo Strut

-The next major effort was directed at Fort Hood which at the height of the Vietnam War housed more than 40,000 soldiers, 65% of whom had recently returned from thirteen-month stints in the war.
-As the army itself soon realized, these returnees with little time left in the military, were the soldiers most likely to become involved in political activity against the war.
-In June 1968, Gardner and other activists rented an old shop at 101 Avenue D in Killeen, TX where Fort Hood was located.
+The next major effort was directed at Fort Hood, which at the height of the Vietnam War housed more than 40,000 soldiers, 65% of whom had recently returned from thirteen-month stints in the war.
+As the army itself soon realized, these returnees with little time left in the military were the soldiers most likely to become involved in political activity against the war.
+In June 1968, Gardner and other activists rented an old shop at 101 Avenue D in Killeen, Texas, where Fort Hood was located.
 When Gardner left town to help set up other coffeehouses, Josh Gould and Janet "Jay" Lockard stepped in to become the principle operators of the soon to open Oleo Strut.
 The name was picked because an oleo strut is a shock absorber in the landing gear of many aircraft and the Strut's purpose was to help GIs land softly.

-The Strut's grand opening, on July 5, 1968, was a counter-culture "love-in" at a local park that "included folk and rock performances, antiwar speeches, and copious amounts of marijuana."
+The Strut's grand opening, on July 5, 1968, was a counter-culture "love-in" at a local park that "included folk and rock performances, antiwar speeches, and copious amounts of marijuana".
 Among the 800 attendees were over 200 Fort Hood GIs.
 The Killeen establishment was not at all pleased, and by the end of the day, the local police broke up the party in riot gear.
 Soon, one of the Fort Hood soldiers, Private Bruce Peterson, founded an underground antiwar newspaper called Fatigue Press.
 With the help of the Strut's staff he would mimeograph hundreds of copies and then smuggle them onto the post for distribution.
-Peterson faced extreme retaliation from the military as he was set up on charge of marijuana possession and sentenced to eight years of hard labor at Leavenworth, a questionable conviction overturned two years later on appeal.
+Peterson faced extreme retaliation from the military as he was set up on a charge of marijuana possession and sentenced to eight years of hard labor at Leavenworth, a questionable conviction overturned two years later on appeal.
 This did not stop the GI political activity, however, as Fatigue Press and more continued in his absence.

 Soldiers refuse Democratic Convention orders

 Considerable controversy arose among the troops at Fort Hood as thousands of GIs were being prepared for possible use against civilian demonstrators expected at the August 1968 Democratic National Convention in Chicago.
-In an unprecedented act, a group of 60 black soldiers from the 1st Armored Division met on base to "discuss their opposition to Army racism and the use of troops against civilians."
+In an unprecedented act, a group of 60 black soldiers from the 1st Armored Division met on base to "discuss their opposition to Army racism and the use of troops against civilians".
 An all-night assembly ensued, including a visit from the base commanding general.
-One of the soldiers attending recalled that "a lot of black GIs knew what the thing [in Chicago] was going to be about and they weren't going to go and fight their own people.".
+Guy Smith, one of the soldiers attending, recalled that "a lot of black GIs knew what the thing [in Chicago] was going to be about and they weren't going to go and fight their own people".
 The meeting lasted all night and when 43 men remained in the morning they were arrested by the military police for refusal to follow orders.
 The Oleo Strut supported the arrested soldiers and helped with their legal defense.